-Office lighting - Tips to Improve Your Staff Productivity
+Office Lighting Ideas to Improve Your Employee Productivity

 If you're looking to improve your staff productivity, one of the best things you can do is update to better office lighting.
 Good office lighting can help to reduce eye strain, improve focus and concentration, and even boost mood.
 As a result, this will improve the productivity of your staff and contribute to higher organizational performance.

 The importance of proper lighting in an office space environment shouldn't be underestimated.
-So if you are wondering what specific steps should be taken and what to consider, we've put together a guide with office lighting tips.
+So if you are wondering what specific steps should be taken and what to consider, we've put together a guide for office lighting ideas.

 When it comes to creating a productive work environment, office lighting is often one of the last things that people think about.
 However, the truth is that it can have a huge impact on employee productivity and comfort levels.